 when i had made the patholi recipe with turmeric leaves, i still had lots of turmeric leaves left with me.

-apart from adding them in pulaos, pakoras and sabzis, I have also added these fragrant leaves in this kheer.
+apart from adding them in pulaos, pakoras and sabzis, I have also added these fragrant leaves in this rice kheer.

 the idea came about when i asked in a really good facebook food group which i follow, as how i can use turmeric leaves.

 I got a lot of replies and one reply was from asha satish philar who said to make the traditonal konkani kheer called as dhanvin keeri/white kheer. she was even kind enough to give the page number of her cook book where the recipe is mentioned.